QendresaVisoka/AIRA/README.md

 ## Dataset

 Training and validation were conducted using the **CSAW-CC** dataset, a mammography dataset containing labeled examples of cancerous lesions.
 The dataset supports the development of robust models for clinical research.

-## Disclaimer

-AIRA is intended for **research and educational use only**.
-It is **not certified for clinical diagnosis** and should not replace the judgment of qualified medical professionals.

 # Setup Requirements